Principled Practices at Work: Curricular Structures

 - Responsiveness to feedback: Students need to be responsive, in some way, to my feedback.
 This does not mean that they have to do what I tell them to do.
 They are welcome to decide not to take up questions or suggestions that I have, but they have to think those choices through, and arrive at the choice with particular reasoning in mind.

 These four characteristics shape my grading contract.
 I also ask them to attend to and reflect upon their labor, but that’s caught up in the assignments themselves.
 Generally speaking, the “timely submission of assignments” puts students in a particular grade bracket (A to A-, B+ to B-, and so on), and the preparation, participation, and responsiveness determines the specific grade within that bracket.
+But I also have been tinkering with unit-based grading contracts.
+So, there are specific criteria (under the broader umbrella above) for students to complete an assignment that will take place in stages across a period of several weeks.

 Frequent, Low-Stakes Writing Assignments